alejandro-godinez/UsefulScripts/bashdoc/bashdoc.sh.md

 Supported Keywords:<br>
-- @param - Specifies the parameters of a method.<br>
+- @param - Describes the parameters of a method.<br>
-- @return - Specifies the return value of a method.
+- @return - Describes the return code of a method.
+Normally 0 (success), 1 (error)<br>
+- @output - Describes the otuput of a method, normally written to standard output so it can be captured<br>

 Limitation Notes:
 - Comments lines cannot be empty, add a space to signal continuation of content
+- keyword descriptions are limited to single lines, multiple duplicate keyword lines can be used
 <br>

 TODO:<br>